-Commissioner Johnson was the first Minnesota-elected president of the National Association of Counties (NACo), the national organization that represents the nation’s 3,100 counties.
+Commissioner Johnson was the first Minnesotan to be elected president of the National Association of Counties (NACo), the national organization that represents the nation’s 3,100 counties.
 He was also the first person in NACo’s history to run unopposed.

 As President of NACo, Commissioner Johnson stressed the importance of helping counties become more “global, digital, and sustainable."
 He accepted the first invitation ever offered by the Chinese Government to lead a delegation of locally elected county officials to the People’s Republic of China and subsequently established an exchange program of elected local officials between the two countries; negotiated an agreement to provide an advanced computer mapping Geographic Information System at no cost to all NACo member counties; was named a ‘GIS Hero’ by Esri (Commissioner Randy Johnson Evangelizes Importance of GIS at Local and National Level); and co-chaired the first meeting at the White House of NACo’s partnership with the U.S. Conference of Mayors that established the Joint Center for Sustainable Communities.